linhaoqi027/yolov5_openvino_sdk/README.md

  then you can get openvino model .bin and .xml.

 ## WARNING:NMS is not included in openvino model.
-AS for how to use openvino to inference ,please refer to
+AS for how to use openvino to inference ,please refer to SDK